-Utilization of the NOLs and tax credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred previously or that could occur in the future, as provided by Section 382 of the Internal Revenue Code of 1986 ("Section 382"), as well as similar state provisions.
+As provided by Section 382 of the Internal Revenue Code of 1986, or Section 382, and similar state provisions, utilization of NOLs and tax credit carryforwards may be subject to substantial annual limitations due to ownership change limitations that have previously occurred or that could occur in the future.
 Ownership changes may limit the amount of NOLs and tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
-In general, an ownership change, as defined by Section 382, results from transactions that increase the ownership of five percent stockholders in the stock of a corporation by more than 50 percent in the aggregate over a three-year period.
-During 2011, the Company completed a Section 382 study through December 31, 2011, to determine whether any ownership change has occurred since the Company's formation and determined that transactions have resulted in two ownership changes, as defined by Section 382.
-The impact of the ownership changes have been reflected in the Company's deferred tax assets in the table above.
-There could be additional ownership changes after December 31, 2011 that could further limit the amount of NOLs and tax credit carryforwards that the Company can utilize.
-The Company will complete a full analysis of the tax attribute carryforwards prior to any utilization.
+In general, an ownership change, as defined by Section 382, results from transactions that increase the ownership of five percent stockholders in the stock of a corporation by more than 50 percent in the aggregate over a three year period.
+During the year ended December 31, 2017, we completed a Section 382 study to determine whether any ownership change has occurred since our formation and determined that transactions have resulted in two ownership changes, as defined by Section 382.
+The impact of the ownership changes has been reflected in our deferred tax assets in the table above.
+There could be additional ownership changes after December 31, 2017 that could further limit the amount of NOLs and tax credit carryforwards that we can utilize.

-As required by ASC 740, management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets.
-Based on the weight of available evidence, both positive and negative, management has recorded a valuation allowance of \$208.0 million and \$121.9 million at December 31, 2016 and December 31, 2015, respectively, because management has determined that it is more likely than not that these assets will not be fully realized.
-The valuation allowance increased by \$86.1 million in the year ended December 31, 2016.
+As required by ASC 740, we have evaluated the positive and negative evidence bearing upon the realizability of our deferred tax assets.
+Based on the weight of available evidence, both positive and negative, we recorded a valuation allowance of \$301.9 million and \$208.0 million as of December 31, 2017 and December 31, 2016, respectively, because we have determined that it is more likely than not that these assets will not be fully realized.
+The valuation allowance increased by \$93.9 million, \$86.1 million and \$52.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.

-The Company applies the accounting guidance in ASC 740 related to accounting for uncertainty in income taxes.
-The Company's reserves related to taxes are based on a determination of whether, and how much of, a tax benefit taken by the Company in its tax filings or positions is more likely than not to be realized following resolution of any potential contingencies present related to the tax benefit.
-As of December 31, 2016 and 2015, the Company had no unrecognized tax benefits.
-The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
+We apply the accounting guidance in ASC 740 related to accounting for uncertainty in income taxes.
+Our reserves related to taxes are based on a determination of whether, and how much of, a tax benefit taken by us in our tax filings or positions is more likely than not to be realized following resolution of any potential contingencies present related to the tax benefit.